canaxess/ACME-fashion-house/3-improve-structure-of-webform/4-group-related-controls/finish/README.md

 ## Solution
 * The shipping options are grouped within a `<fieldset>` element
 * The `<legend>` element has the text '**Please indicate your shipping preferences by selecting the relevant option**'

+The `<fieldset>` element can trigger the screen reader to announce the `<legend>` text when each control contained in the fieldset receives keyboard focus.

+This grouping structure provides greater context to controls where the label text may be insufficient.

+### Code
 ```html
 <fieldset class="correct">
 <legend>Please indicate your shipping preferences by selecting the relevant option</legend>